Barking up the Wrong Tree

 Who relates well with God

 Who can relate better with God than one who loves Him?
 And how does Jesus describe one who loves God?
 “If you love Me,” Jesus tells us, “Keep my commandments” (John 14:15).
 “He who has my commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him” (verse 21).
-Verse 23 adds: “If anyone loves Me, he will My word; and My Father will love him, and We will come to him and make Our home with him.”
+Verse 23 adds: “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.”

 The gospels record the account of Christ’s encounter with a rich young man who asked Him, “Good Teacher, what shall I do that I may inherit eternal life” (Mark 10:17)?
 Jesus then proceeded to enumerate six of the Ten Commandments that he should keep (compare Verse 19 with Matthew 19: 18-19).
 To this the young man replied: “Teacher, these things I have kept from my youth” (Mark 10:20).